2020 Crises Confront Trump With An Outage In The Power Of Positive Thinking

 Beyond that, the lone figure of the president seemed besieged and becalmed.

 He admitted the situation would get worse before it got better.
 He gave ground on the mask requirement.
-He cancelled the Republican National Convention's final night speeches and celebration in Jacksonville, Florida — a concession to the persistence of the virus he'd earlier hoped would go away by Easter and insisted had passed its peak in April.
+He canceled the Republican National Convention's final night speeches and celebration in Jacksonville, Fla. — a concession to the persistence of the virus he'd earlier hoped would go away by Easter and insisted had passed its peak in April.

 So what happens when positive thinking fails?
 What happens when the power goes out?
 In common experience, when the power goes out, it gets darker.